 (1) Personal Service Outside the State.
 By delivery to the defendant of copies of the summons and complaint.

 (2) Service by Registered or Certified Mail.
 Upon the request of any party, the clerk shall send by registered or certified mail a copy of the complaint and summons addressed to the party to be served at the address given in the affidavit required under subdivision (f).
-The mail shall be sent marked “Restricted Delivery,” requesting a return receipt signed by the addressee or the addressee’s agent who has been specifically authorized in writing by a form acceptable to, and deposited with, the postal authorities.
-When such return receipt is received signed by the addressee or the addressee’s agent, the clerk shall file the same and enter a certificate in the cause showing the making of such service.
+The mail shall be marked “Restricted Delivery,” requesting a return receipt signed by the addressee or the addressee’s agent who has been specifically authorized in writing by a form acceptable to, and deposited with, the postal authorities.
+When such return receipt is received and signed by the addressee or the addressee’s agent, the clerk shall file the same and enter a certificate in the cause showing the making of such service.

 (m) Return; proof of service.

 (1) Return.
-The person serving the process shall make proof of service thereof to the court promptly and in any event, within the time during which the person served must respond to the process.
+The person serving the process shall make proof of service thereof to the court promptly and, in any event, within the time during which the person served must respond to the process.
 Failure to make proof of service does not affect the validity of the service.